 The Samsung HW-T450 is decent for music.
 Thanks to its wireless subwoofer, it has a punchy bass that should please most.
 While some may still find it a little light on low-bass, there are bass and treble adjustments available, as well as EQ presets to help you find the right sound.
-It can get loud enough for a large room or crowded environment but it may struggle to be heard if you're using it for a house party.
+It can get loud enough for a large room or crowded environment.
 Unfortunately, it doesn't have a room correction feature.

 The Samsung HW-T450 is disappointing for movies.
 It doesn't support Atmos as it only has an Optical Audio In and USB port, and all surround content gets downmixed into 2.1 to play it.
 Although it has a bass-heavy but bright sound profile, it also lacks a little bit of low bass.
 Luckily, you can adjust the bass or use one of its EQ presets to get a sound that better suits your audio.